LinkedSoftwareDependencies/Article-Reproducability/content/modules.md

 some other changes,
 the most important one relating to the specific versions of the bundle.
 This can be seen by retrieving <https://linkedsoftwaredependencies.org/bundles/npm/n3>{:.iri-link} with an `Accept: application/ld+json` header.
-There the bundle now contains links to its corresponding modules, providing semantic connections between them.
+In this case, the bundle contains links to its corresponding modules, providing semantic connections between them.
 Additionally, some tags were added to provide identifiers and link to the original repository.